Shehr-e-Zaat

-Shehr-e-Zaat is a story of young woman's journey as she strives to make up for all the time she has lost in worldly pursuits and finally give in to Allah's will, after learning harsh realities of life she traveled from Self to Subsistence, It premiered on 29 June 2012 in Pakistan, with the prime slot of 8:00 pm every Friday on the channel Hum TV, the serial aired its final episode on 2 November 2012, and was extremely praised.
-The final episode of serial left an unforgettable effect on audience, despite the usual revenge ending.
+Shehr-e-Zaat is the story of a young woman's journey as she strives to make up for all the time she has lost in worldly pursuits and finally give in to Allah's will, after learning the harsh realities of life, she traveled from Self to Subsistence.
+It premiered on 29 June 2012 in Pakistan, with the prime slot of 8:00 pm every Friday on Hum TV; the serial aired its final episode on 2 November 2012, and garnered much praise.
+The final episode of the serial left an unforgettable effect on audience, despite the usual revenge ending.
 Shehr-e-Zaat received widespread critical acclaim and is widely regarded to be one of the greatest Pakistani television series of all time.
 Despite its focus on spirituality and aversion from romance, the serial was a major hit and emerged a ratings success.

 The serial won three Hum Awards at its first ceremony, including Best Drama Serial, and was nominated for seven categories.
 The serial was nominated for the Lux Style Awards in 2013 but did not win.
 Mohib Mirza was nominated for best supporting actor at the Pakistan Media Awards in 2013.
 Due to widespread acclaim and owing to its popularity, a special transmission was held in Karachi and broadcast on Hum TV at the conclusion of the drama.

 Plot

-Shehr-e-zaat revolves around a beautiful daydreamer Falak Sher Afgan, an only child to wealthy parents.
+Shehr-e-zaat revolves around a beautiful daydreamer Falak Sher, an only child to wealthy parents.
 Falak is a student of fine arts who makes the sculpture of the man of her dreams and falls head over heels in love when she finds the breathing manifestation of it in Salman Ansar.
 But the more Falak tries to get close to Salman, the more he ignores her.
 Hamza, Falak's close friend, adores her dearly.
 Falak had been oblivious to his love for her for a long time.
 Falak has always been the centre of attention and has never been deprived of anything.